sam-may/higgs_dna_tutorial.github.io/index.md

 }
 ```

-## 3.2 Example : ttH analysis
+## 3.2 Constructing a tag sequence
 We can illustrate most of the functionality through an example: suppose I want to develop a ttH analysis.
 As a first step, we will run the standard diphoton preselection and a loose ttH preselection to produce a `parquet` file which we can use to make data/MC plots and yield tables and train MVAs.

-### 3.2.1 Constructing a tag sequence
-As an initial step, we can construct a `json` file which will perform the diphoton preselection.
+We can construct a `json` file which will perform the diphoton preselection.
 We can start with the the file above, which is also located in `higgs_dna/metadata/tutorial/diphoton.json`.

 In this example, the `DiphotonTagger` would be run over all events (with the default options listed in `higgs_dna/taggers/diphoton_tagger.py`), saving the variables listed under `"variables_of_interest"` into parquet files.
 All samples listed under `"samples"` will be processed for all years listed under `"years"`.
 To start, we can run over just the ttH sample and run over just a couple files:
 ```